nixworks/public/news/2013/08/12/ibrahim-boubacar-keita-is-elected-as-president-of-mali-although-results-have-not-yet-been-made-official-his-opponent-soumaila-cisse-has-co.md

 ### Related:

-1. [There will be a run-off election on August 11 in the Malian presidential election between Ibrahim Boubacar Keita and Soumala Ciss as no candidate could achieve a majority in the election held earlier this week. ](/news/2013/08/2/there-will-be-a-run-off-election-on-august-11-in-the-malian-presidential-election-between-ibrahim-boubacar-keita-and-soumaila-cisse-as-no-ca.md) _Context: Ibrahim Boubacar Keïta, Soumaïla Cissé, the election_
+1. [There will be a run-off election on August 11 in the Malian presidential election between Ibrahim Boubacar Keita and Soumala Ciss as no candidate could achieve a majority in the election held earlier this week. ](/news/2013/08/2/there-will-be-a-run-off-election-on-august-11-in-the-malian-presidential-election-between-ibrahim-boubacar-keita-and-soumaila-cisse-as-no-ca.md) _Context: Ibrahim Boubacar Keta, Soumala Ciss, the election_
 2. [Voters in Mali go to the polls for the second round of a presidential election. ](/news/2013/08/11/voters-in-mali-go-to-the-polls-for-the-second-round-of-a-presidential-election.md) _Context: the election_
 3. [Mali lifts a state of emergency ahead of a presidential election. ](/news/2013/07/6/mali-lifts-a-state-of-emergency-ahead-of-a-presidential-election.md) _Context: the election_
 4. [Voters in Mali go to the polls for a presidential election. ](/news/2013/07/28/voters-in-mali-go-to-the-polls-for-a-presidential-election.md) _Context: the election_